UD-CISC374/educational-game-design-document-team-15-zihan-wu-matt-miller/egdd.md

 # Procedures/Actions

-*Use the arrow keys to move around and the num pad to mix colors to change the chameleons colors.*
+*Use the arrow keys to move around and the numbers to mix colors to change the player's colors.*

 # Rules